bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 The :func:`~bokeh.models.sources.ColumnDataSource.patch` requires a dict which maps column names to list of tuples that represent a patch change to apply.

-Examples of tuples to be used with :func:`~bokeh.models.sources.ColumnDataSource.patch`:
+Examples of tuples that you can use with :func:`~bokeh.models.sources.ColumnDataSource.patch`:

 .. code-block:: python